grafana/dataplane/docs/contract/dataplanes-dataframes.md

 ## Data planes overview

 The data plane adds a property layer to the frame as metadata.
 It indicates the data frame _type_ (for example, a timeseries or a heatmap), which consists of a _kind_ (of data) and its _format_ (Prometheus-like, SQL-table-like).
+The use of data planes is generally not enforced, although it's mandatory for labeled data when using SQL expressions.

 :::tip